DmitriyAngve/Dashboard/README.md

 # Dashboard app
 About App:
 MERN Finance Dashboard App that has Machine Learning Predictions.
-The frontend will consist of Vite for starter application, Redux Toolkit for state management, Material UI for component library, and Recharts for Charts.
-For routing I use React Router
+The frontend consist of Vite for starter application, Redux Toolkit for state management, Material UI for component library, and Recharts for Charts.
+For routing I use React Router.
-For the backend I will be using Node Js as our runtime, Express Js as backend framework, and MongoDB for database.
+For the backend I use  Node Js as runtime, Express Js as backend framework, and MongoDB for database.

 For machine learning i used "regression-js" library for regression analysis predictions.
 It supports linear regression and other types of regression models.